JPTV (JURNAL PENDIDIKAN TEKNIK DAN VOKASIONAL)

 - Step 2.
 Upload the Submission.
-To upload the manuscript to this journal, the author should click the upload file, change the article component as "Article Text", and browse to find the hard drive's manuscript file.
+To upload the manuscript to this journal, the author should click the upload file, change the article component to "Article Text", and browse to find the hard drive's manuscript file.
 Once the submission is uploaded, click Continue on the bottom of this page.
 Click review details and click complete on the bottom of this page.
 Click Confirm and please Upload Supplementary Files.
-The supplementary file that should be uploaded is consisting of Statement of Originality and Copyright Release Form.
+The supplementary file that should be uploaded is consisting of the Statement of Originality and Copyright Release Form.
 Therefore, click complete on the bottom of this page.

 - Step 3.
 Enter Metadata.
-The author should enter metadata of all authors engaged in the writing process.
+The author should enter the metadata of all authors engaged in the writing process.
 The information of the manuscript title, abstract, and keywords must be filled in the textbox.
 Please click on the "Save and Continue" button to go to the further step.

 - Step 4.
 Confirmation.
 The author has to check that all documents are complete.
 To submit the manuscript to the journal, click the Finish Submission button.

 - Step 5.
 Next Steps.
-The corresponding author or the principal contact will receive an acknowledgment by email.
+The corresponding author or the principal contact will receive an acknowledgement by email.
 The author can trace the submission manuscript status, including manuscript review and editorial process by logging in to the journal web.

 A manuscript submitted is evaluated through Initial Review by Editorial Board.
 Editorial Board will check the manuscript regarding the scope, originality, novelty sufficiency of experimental data, and format.
 At least two peer reviewers are assigned to review the manuscript with the Blind Review Process.
 Two weeks is a location time given to peer reviewers to evaluate the manuscript.
-After the review process finished, the assigned editor decides for the article.
+After the review process is finished, the assigned editor decides on the article.
 If the article needs revision, the manuscript is returned to the authors to revise.
 These processes take a month (maximum time).
 If the decision is major revision or resubmission, the revised manuscript that has been resubmitted by the submitter is sent back to the previous peer reviewers for re-evaluation.
 After that, the editor makes the final decision (accepted or rejected).
 Peer reviewers will be rated based on substantial and technical aspects.
 The peer reviewer assignment depends on the expertise and experiences in research and publication relevant to the field of the manuscript to be reviewed.

 - Writing the manuscripts that fit the journal focus and scope.